ballingj/int-python-meme_gen/README.md

 ##### MemeEngine
 This module contains the main engine MemeGenerator.py that combines an image, and the quote texts to generate the finished Meme.
 This module is a background processes and not meant to interface the user.
 Third party modules required are the following:
-- Pillow for image manimpulations
+- Pillow for image manipulations

 ##### QuoteEngine
 QuoteEngine contains the modules that parses the quotes to be embedded into an image before the meme can be generated.
 This modules are background processes and not meant to interface the user.
 Third party modules required are the following:
 - pandas - for csv
-- setuptoold - for MS Doc parse
+- setuptools - Python helper module to help with MS word parsing
-- python-docx - for MS Doc parse
+- python-docx - for MS word parsing
-- xpdf program appropriate for your OS
+- xpdf program installed appropriate for your OS

 ##### App.py